enkidevs/curriculum/JavaScript/Ecmascript 2015/introducing-promises.md

 **Why use promises?**

 It is common in JavaScript to perform tasks that do not complete immediately – for example making an ajax call.

-It wouldnt be very efficient every time we wanted to do this we had to stop everything else on the page to wait for the result.
+JavaScript only has one thread (ignoring web and service workers) to run in.
+Pages would run very slowly if we had to stop everything on a page to wait for an ajax call so JavaScript continues to execute other code.

+However we still need a way to know when our ajax call has completed.

 One way of approaching this problem is to use callback functions.
 A callback function is called when the original task has completed.